|Entering Albas on the Lot River from the south.|

 First we conquered Douelle with its narrow streets.
 We have experienced Douelle often enough to know that Sundays are quiet there and we don't have to hold our breaths or cross our fingers or pray that we do not meet any traffic from the opposite direction.

 We breezed through and set out for a more open road that took us past prosperous vineyards.
 Here the land looked more like Wisconsin, save for the houses and barns.
 We wound our way through Luzech, charmed by the feel of it.
 The wine country is prosperous, and Luzech seemed so.
-We stopped along the river, and took pictures of two well-dressed children down at the river's edge.
+We stopped along the river, and took photos at the river's edge.

 It was Albas that caught my imagination, with its narrow winding streets and its welcoming view.
 The sight of a village clinging to a cliff above a river is not something I see in my everyday life.
 My husband stopped the car at a small lookout over the river so I could take the photo above.